ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

 5. Once you've set up all the code, the final step is to select the trigger itself (that holds both the art and the script) and right click it.
 Select "Enable Networking" to enable this to work properly.

-6. Test it out!
+6. Test it out.
 Shoot the Fire Staff 10 times, and when you're out of ammo and cannot shoot anymore, pick up an *ember* pickup.
 Once you've gathered one, press R on the keyboard to trigger the reload ability.
-If all is set up correctly, that would give you 1 more fire bullet to fire!
+If all is set up correctly, that would give you 1 more fire bullet to fire.

 <div class="mt-video">
     <video autoplay loop muted playsinline poster="/img/EditorManual/Abilities/Gem.png">